Glossary

 Participle clause

-Partizipialsatz; subordinate clause using the present or the past participle
+Partizipialsatz; subordinate clause that contains the present or the past participle.

 Vor Vergnügen quietschend, sprang das Kind in den Pool.